mistakia/league/docs/constitution.md

 3. Each Team's budget will be determined by subtracting the sum of the contract values for all players on the Team’s active roster from $200.

 4. Following the rookie draft order, Teams will nominate players for bidding and set a bid themselves (minimum $0).
 Teams who have a full active roster will be skipped.

+**Free Agency Period.**

+5. Teams must be at or below the Salary Cap at the start of the Free Agency Period.
+Teams above the Salary Cap will have their players automatically released, in ascending market salary savings, until they are at or below the Salary Cap.

 ## Article XIII